matthewgroom/pdf-generator-service/README.md

 	* Generated PDF must match the HTML page from which it was generated

 ## Request
-	* html-www-urlencoded-form with a single field 'html' that contains the html to be converted and optional 'create-pdfa' boolean field to enforce PDF/A generation.
+	* html-www-urlencoded-form with a required field 'html' that contains the html to be converted and an optional 'create-pdfa' boolean field to enforce PDF/A generation.
 	* post Content-Type: application/json {"html": "<html><title>Some Html</title></html>", "create-pdfa":"true"}

 ## Response